Skip to main content

 A lion mane for dogs can be an easy and fun way to dress them up for Halloween

-For larger breeds with light coloring, like Labs and golden retrievers, a lion mane wig for dogs will look almost like the real thing!
-This mane for dogs is made of skin-safe, environmentally friendly material that will get just as many double takes as compliments.
-Someone might think your pup is the real thing!
+For larger breeds with light coloring, like Labs and golden retrievers, a lion mane wig for dogs will look almost like the real thing.
+This mane for dogs is made of skin-safe material in multiple sizes that will get just as many double takes as compliments.
+Someone might think your pup is the real thing.

 A naughty dog prisoner costume will show your fur baby’s rambunctious side

-If your pup tends to cause trouble, this prisoner outfit for dogs will be the perfect costume for her.
-A striped shirt will help her look like the treat thief she already is, while the matching hat seals the deal.
-It even comes with a customizable “bad pet” sign, so you can write in your dog’s proper charges!
-With a face like hers, though, who knows what else she can get away with?
-As long as she doesn’t steal the candy (sugar and candy ingredients are not good for dogs), that is!
+If your pup tends to cause trouble, this prisoner outfit for dogs will be the perfect costume for them.
+A striped shirt will help your pet look like the treat thief they already are, while the matching hat seals the deal.
+It even comes with a customizable “bad pet” sign, so you can write in your dog’s proper charges.
+With a face like theirs, though, who knows what else they can get away with?
+As long as they don’t steal the candy (sugar and candy ingredients are not good for dogs), that is.

 Аrtranq / Adobe Stock